samfinard/hw6/README.md

 RC Car (human controlled)
 Rover (computer controlled)

-RC Car Goal: Get on the other side of the rover without being hit by the rover Rover Goal: Hit the RC car
+RC Car Goal: Get on the other side of the rover without being hit by the rover.

+Rover Goal: Hit the RC car.

 The rover mirrors the y-coordinate of the RC car, trying to block it from going to the other side.